AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 "Sure."
 I handed him a block, and we started building towers with blocks that spelled out the word 'monster.'

 ****

 I blinked my eyes as the sequence continued over and over again.
 The white room with the wooden floor and colorful blocks.
-We played, and became friends and yet I nevere remembered who he was, it was a blank slate, night after
+We played, and became friends and yet I never remembered who he was, it was a blank slate, night after frustrating night.
+Alex had to hate me for it.

-Night after night, this is how we played.
-No names, and not even the same faces.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3NjM4MjQwNl19
+eyJoaXN0b3J5IjpbLTY4NjU0MTg5XX0=
 -->